BezaluLLC/IntuneTLSAuth/cline_docs/progress.md

 # Progress

-## What works
+## What Works
-1. The `/verify` endpoint is functional and checks the requester's IP against a list of trusted IPs.
+1. The `UnifiService` class successfully interacts with the Unifi API to fetch trusted IPs.
-2. Debug logging captures the requester's IP and request headers.
+2. The `verify` function validates the requester's IP against the list of trusted IPs.
-3. Responses include the requester's IP for better visibility.
+3. Logging is implemented for debugging and information purposes.

-## What's left to build
+## What's Left to Build
-1. Monitor logs to ensure the `X-Forwarded-For` header is being received correctly.
+- Further testing to ensure the system behaves as expected in all scenarios.
-2. Investigate further if the header is missing or contains unexpected values.
+- Address any additional feedback or edge cases that arise during testing.

-## Progress status
+## Progress Status
-The system is operational with enhanced logging for debugging and monitoring.
-Further investigation is required to ensure the `X-Forwarded-For` header is consistently available.
+The core functionality is complete, and the system is ready for testing and validation.